timescale/docs/timescaledb/tutorials/financial-candlestick-tick-data/create-candlestick-aggregates.md

 refresh the buckets of aggregated data where the source, raw data has been changed or added.

-Second, continuous aggregates can be automatically refreshed using built-in policies configured by the user to align with the data of each continuous aggregate.
-This means that no special triggers or stored procedures are needed to refresh the data over time.
+Second, continuous aggregates can be automatically refreshed using built-in, user-configured policies.
+No special triggers or stored procedures are needed to refresh the data over time.

 Finally, continuous aggregates are real-time by default.
 Any new raw